 dispatch(removeUser(user.id));

-Just 4 lines in the reducers, and it brought us a full implementation of standard operations on the user.
-But that's not all, besides ready-made reducers, Entity Adapter gives us a set of ready-made selectors to retrieve data from the store.
+Just four lines in the reducers brought us a full implementation of standard operations on the user.
+But that is not all.
+Besides ready-made reducers, Entity Adapter gives us a set of ready-made selectors to retrieve data from the store.
 To do this, they must be generated and exported from the file with the slice:

 // file: usersSlice.js